-The average cost to remove a carpet is $280 or $120 to $720.
-A pro sets the cost depending on size, location, and installation—glue-down carpet will be more expensive to remove than stretch-in
+The average cost to remove a carpet is $280, with a range of $120 to $720.
+A pro estimates the cost based on size, location, and installation—glue-down being more expensive to remove than stretch-in.

 No matter how much you vacuum, shampoo, or try to cover it up with an area rug, your wall-to-wall carpet is no longer cutting it, and it needs to go.
 Carpet removal costs between $1 and $5 per square foot, or an average of $280, depending on whether the carpet is on the floor, stairs, or if padding layers are attached to the floor below.
 On the low end, removing carpet costs about $70, while the high end costs around $1,600.
 Let's take a look at carpet removal costs and the add-ons you can expect to pay.